Kylmakalle/ipa/readme-dev.md

 1. Manage to install all the dependences and **fastlane** from gemfile.
 You might google or check [fastlane docs](/fastlane)

-2. Prepeare your signing certificate on https://developer.apple.com.
+2. Prepare your signing certificate on https://developer.apple.com.
 Include your (or your friends') device [UUID](https://www.google.com/search?q=how+to+find+uuid+ios) in your signing certificate.
 You can do it via website or fastlane [register_device](https://docs.fastlane.tools/actions/register_device/)

 3. Fill in `.env` file based on `example.env`